 - All assistantships and internal fellowships are indivisible and a student cannot be both a TA and RA within the same semester.

 - All graduate students receiving stipends from the Institute, from contracts/grants, and from Institute administered external sources, must be paid the minimum stipend as established by the Institute.
-For FY18 the stipend for the academic year is $22,000 and for the calendar year is set at $29,334.
+For AY22-23 the stipend for the academic year is $24,450.
+With summer 2023 support, the total is $32,600.

 - Students must finish all degree requirements for the PhD within a continuous seven-year time period, and for a Masters degree within a continuous two and one-half year time period.
 Students entering with a Masters degree in their field of study must finish all degree requirements for the PhD within a continuous five-year time period.
 Approved Leaves of Absence for medical, military or maternity reasons allow up to an additional two years to complete the graduate degree.